genemine/REBET/README.md

 # REBET
 ## 1. REBET
-a Method to Determine the Number of Cell Subpopulations
+a Method to Determine the Number of Cell Subpopulations based on Batch Effect Removal.
 ### 1.1 Description
 REBET, is a method for determining the number of cell populations is based on gene expression profile. <br>
 Two inputs are required to run REBET: (1) gene expression data matrix with samples in rows and genes in columns.
 (2) maximum number of clusters.